aaaristo/dyngodb/README.md

 Actually dyngodb is pretty incoherent about arrays, infact it has two kinds of array persistence:

-* DynamoDB supports sets which are basically javascript _unordered_ arrays of strings or numbers or bynary, so if dyngodb detects an array of one of those types it persists it like a set (hence loosing its order):
+* DynamoDB supports sets which are basically javascript _unordered_ arrays of strings or numbers or binary data, so if dyngodb detects an array of one of those types it persists it like a set (hence loosing its order):

   <pre>